 - Motorized wheelchair

 A manual wheelchair is just a traditional wheelchair that you or someone else must push.
-This option requires that you to have the upper body strength to be able to safely push yourself.
+This option requires you to have the upper body strength to be able to push yourself safely.
 Or that you have someone available to help you safely get around the house in the wheelchair.

 The final type of wheelchair is a motorized or electric wheelchair.
-If you can not operate a manual wheelchair, but you do not qualify for Medicare Coverage for a power operated scooter, you may be eligible for this option.
-Your doctor will need to submit this order after your in person exam.
+If you can not operate a manual wheelchair, but you do not qualify for Medicare coverage for a power-operated scooter, you may be eligible for this option.
+Your doctor will need to submit this order after your face-to-face exam.

 If you qualify for a power scooter, you pay 20% of the allowable charges for your equipment plus any applicable deductible.
-On average the price of motor powered scooter is between $700-$2000 so the total cost of the scooter may vary.
+On average, the price of a motor-powered scooter is between $700-$2000, so the total cost of the scooter may vary.

 Also, depending on where you live, your equipment may be subject to Medicare’s competitive bidding program.
 If you live in an area where this applies, you must get your scooter from a vendor contracted with Medicare under the competitive bidding program.
 This can result in a lower cost.

-Medicare Advantage Plans, or Medicare Part C, is required to offer you at minimum the same benefits Original Medicare does, except hospice care.
-This means that Medicare Advantage plans must offer you the same 80% coverage on a wheelchair that traditional medicare does.
-However, they’re offered by private insurance companies and the copayments and deductibles can vary.
+Medicare Advantage plans are required to offer you, at minimum, the same benefits Original Medicare does, except hospice care.
+This means that Medicare Advantage plans must offer you the same 80% coverage on a wheelchair that traditional Medicare does.
+However, they’re provided by private insurance companies, and the copayments and deductibles can vary.

 Will Medigap Cover the Cost of a Wheelchair or Scooter?

-Medicare Supplement Plans can provide help with the additional cost caused by your need for a wheelchair or scooter.
-Since Medigap plans are designed to cover the benefit gaps in your Traditional Medicare coverage and work alongside Parts A and B, having the right supplement plan can alleviate you having to pay anything at all.
+Medicare Supplement Plans can provide help with the additional coverage for any out of pocket costs associated with the price of a wheelchair or scooter.
+Since supplement plans cover the gaps in Medicare coverage, having the right plan can protect your finances.

-For example, at least one Medigap Supplement plan pays ALL of your Part B deductible.
-As well as the 20% coinsurance and copays.
-The right supplement plan paired with both Part A and Part B Medicare can pay for a wheelchair or scooter in full, with no cost to you.
+The right supplement plan paired with both Medicare Part A and Part B can help pay for a wheelchair or scooter.
 To get help choosing the right Medigap plan, give us a call today at the number listed above.
-You can also compare Medigap rates online by completing our rate form here.
+You can also compare rates online by completing our rate form here.